-“Normal” is the default Blending Mode in Photoshop layers.
-Opaque pixels will cover the pixels directly below them without any math or algorithm applied to them.
+“Normal” is the default Blending Mode for Photoshop layers.
+Opaque pixels will cover the pixels directly below them without applying any math or algorithm applied to them.
 You can, of course, reduce the opacity of the layer to reveal the pixels below.

 Multiply is one of the most popular Blending Modes in Photoshop.
 I’m sure that you have used it many times before.

 This Blending Mode multiplies the luminosity of the base color by the blend color.
 The resulting color is always a darker color.
 White produces no change, while the black pixels remain.